 What happens at the audition day?

 During your son's audition, which lasts approximately 8 - 10 minutes, he will first be asked to sing a short and simple prepared song to a small group of people, usually including Lyn Alcantara, (Choristers' Singing Coach), the Head, the organ scholars and Stephen Cleobury.
 It's ideal if you can provide two copies of the music.
 Stephen will also ask him to do some aural tests such as clapping back a rhythm, picking notes out of a simple chord and singing back a melody played on the piano.
-If your son plays a musical instrument (by no means a necessity), he will be asked to play a short piece to the School's Director of Music, Mr Michael Stevenson.
+If your son plays a musical instrument (by no means a necessity), he will be asked to play a short piece to the School's Director of Music, Mr James Randle.
 He will also meet Mr Colin Dely (the School's Head of the Junior School) who will ask him to do a few academic tests.
 In between times, he will be able to play games with the other boys taking part, overseen by one of the Boarding House staff.
 The morning is busy, but the boys auditioning often come away feeling very positive about their experience.